tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 : This value contains the length information in the outer-header.

 cid
 : Value of the negotiated CID.
-This field is empty in case a zero-length CID has been negotiated.

 cid_length
 : 1 byte field indicating the length of the negotiated CID.
-If a zero-length CID has been negotiated, and therefore no CID appears on the wire, a cid_length of zero (0) MUST be added.

 # Examples